-Guns: Guns are allowed but must be disclosed to ranch manager.
+Guns: Guns are allowed but must be disclosed to ranch managers.

 Health insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
-The farm carries Workman’s Compensation to cover injuries incurred on the job.
-But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.
+The ranch carries Workman’s Compensation to cover injuries incurred on the job.
+If the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Ranch vehicles: Apprentice will drive ranch vehicles during work hours.
-All vehicles are manual transmission.
+It is useful to know how to operate a manual transmission.